Updated: Mar 1

 surround yourself with things that inspire you whether its natural elements, animals, abstract etc

 healthy diet including eating on time

 work hours conducive to the success of your business.
-Longer work hours or day do not guarantee greater success
+Longer work hours do not guarantee greater success

 get your sleep including napping during the day.
 Make this part of your work culture.
 Napping inspires it is not an indication of slothfulness.

 support other entrepreneurs and their business.
 This means making a purchase as well.
 This fosters trust and mutual respect in your network.
 Remember to support other entrepreneurs' dreams.